 If you're running outside, and you're not sure how far you run, you can figure out the mileage by using sites such as MapMyRun.com.
 Or, you can always drive your route in your car and measure the mileage using your car odometer beforehand.

 Wednesdays: Do a cross-training (CT) activity (biking, swimming, elliptical trainer) at easy to moderate effort for 30 to 40 minutes.
+Strength-training is also very beneficial to get stronger and more injury-resistant.
 If you're feeling very sluggish or sore, take a rest day.

 Sundays: This is an active recovery day.
 Your run should be at an easy (EZ), comfortable pace, which helps loosen up your muscles.
 Or, you can do a run/walk combination or cross-train.

 You can switch days to accommodate your schedule.
 So if you're busy on another day and prefer to workout on a Monday or Friday, it's fine to swap a rest day for a run day.